 Melted bead suncatchers are a really hot (no pun intended, when they’re in the oven!) craft idea for kids and adults alike!
 Do you remember the “Makeit and Bakeit” kits from the 80s?
-I’m Gen-X so for my younger readers, these kits had this really cool set of metal and glass frames that you’d fill up with little sparkly micro beads ad bake them in the oven until they melted – and the results would look so pretty when you’d hang them in the windows.
+I’m Gen-X so for my younger readers, these kits had this really cool set of frames that you’d fill with little sparkly micro beads and bake them in the oven until they melted – and the results would look so dope!

 Pin to Your Favorite Craft Board ❤️️

 You’ll need a translucent bead assortment – the more, the better.
 Look for pony beads if you can, as they appear to be very popular.
 My collection is mostly varied translucent colors and shapes.
 Some of them I have had for quite awhile.
 In others words, err on the side of more, just in case you come up short with something and need extras.

 - Aluminum foil

 - A metal compartment, could be a muffin tin, cookie cutters, a square or round cake pan, etc. Just be sure they are all aluminum.

 I have Pyrex dishes but I never put them above any temps beyond 325 degrees so I don’t use those.
 I’m not sure about silicone since I don’t have any silicone bakeware (Maybe let me know in the comments if you have some experience with silicone molds as far as baking goes; and I’ll update this section .)